thomaskamalakis/pyowiot/README.md

 It requires `scipy`, `numpy` and `matplotlib`.
 Install them using `pip3`

 ## How to use it
 `libow.py` is the library file, `sysdesign_wide.py` is an example of how to use the library.
 Basically you need to define the system parameters one step at the time for each subsystem of the VLC/IR link.
 At the very least, you need to specify the following things in a bottom up approach.
+Here are some important points from `sysdesign_wide.py` you need to pay attention to.

 ### Master node transimpendance amplifier (MN-TIA)
 ```